Fkmanny/learnlyapp/README.md

 State Management:
 I used Zustand's Management System cause it's more efficient and easy to use.

+## Extra
+There is are Task statistics card that displays the computation of the tasks, Total tasks, Total Pending, Total completed and Total percentage score.
+It's in the dashboard component Line 207 and the functionality is a useEffect that gets the information from the Task array on line 47.

+The left sidebar on mobile view isn't visible but visible when you click on the the profile card 'Wande coal' lol.

 PREREQUISITES
 Before you begin, ensure you have the following tools installed on your machine:

 - Node.js
 - npm (Node Package Manager)
 - Getting Started
+- Clone the repository
+- Then run the following in the terminal :

 ```bash